aws-samples/aws-iot-robot-connectivity-samples-ros2/README.md

 cat $IOT_CONFIG_FILE
 ```

 Next we create a policy file from a template file provided.
 This policy defines the permissions boundary for our AWS IoT Thing.
-Notice that this template only allows subscription and reception to `ros2_mock_telemetry_topic`.
+Notice that this template only allows subscription and reception to `ros2_mock_telemetry_topic` and `cmd_vel`.
 Modify the policy per your needs as you expand your use cases.

 ```
 {